 Whitney outpaced her contemporaries, amassing 7,226 yards and 121 touchdowns on 674 carries in 48 games.
 She averaged 151 yards and 2.5 touchdowns per game over her career.

-Zelee retired after the 2018 season.
-Her story is one of the focal points of the documentary Born to Play.
+Her struggles with injuries and being unable to return to the field is one of the focal points of the documentary Born to Play.

 - Whitney Zelee Emerging as the Finest Running Back in All of Women’s Football

 - Loving and Leaving the Grind of Semipro Football